robfoss/React-Express1/05-project-mgmt-and-mvc/README.md

 ## What is Model-View-Controller (or MVC)?

-## What is CRUD?

-- Create
-- Retrieve
-- Update
-- Delete

 ## What are two good ways to describe a feature?

 - From the user's perspective